MirceaStefanescu/Portofolio/Secure Secrets Management & Observability Toolkit/README.md

 Secure secrets management and observability toolkit for platform teams that need automated secrets rotation and compliance-ready telemetry on Kubernetes.

 ## Features
-- HashiCorp Vault for dynamic secrets, policy enforcement, and audit logging
+- HashiCorp Vault with AppRole auth, policies, and audit logs
+- Demo service that pulls secrets from Vault and exposes Prometheus metrics
+- Filebeat shipping application and Vault audit logs to Elasticsearch with Kibana search
-- Terraform modules for Vault policies, Kubernetes auth roles, and observability stack provisioning
+- Terraform modules for Vault policies and Helm-based observability provisioning
-- CI/CD pipelines that rotate credentials and revoke leaked secrets automatically
+- CI/CD rotation workflow sample for automated credentials management
-- Centralized log collection into Elasticsearch with Kibana for investigations
-- Prometheus metrics with Grafana dashboards for SLOs and compliance reporting
-- Kubernetes-native deployment with RBAC and namespace isolation
+- Docker Compose stack for end-to-end local verification

 ## Tech stack (and why)
 - HashiCorp Vault: dynamic secrets, short-lived tokens, and audit trails.
-- Terraform: repeatable IaC for Vault policies and observability stack.
+- Terraform + Helm: reusable IaC modules for policies and observability stacks.
-- Kubernetes: workload identity and namespace-level access control.
+- Docker Compose: reproducible local stack for demos and validation.
 - Elasticsearch + Kibana: searchable logs and compliance-friendly audits.
-- Prometheus: metrics collection and alerting rules.
+- Prometheus: metrics collection for service health and rotation events.
-- Grafana: unified dashboards across logs and metrics.
+- Grafana: dashboards for SLOs and compliance reporting.
+- Node.js: lightweight demo service with Vault integration and metrics.
-- CI/CD: pipeline automation for secrets rotation and policy updates.
+- CI/CD: rotation automation hooks.

 ## Demo
 - Live: TBD